kettanaito/naming-cheatsheet/README.md

 ```

 #### `handle`
-Handler for a dedicated action.
-Usually, used as a callback method.
+Handles a dedicated action.
+Often used in naming the callback methods.
 ```js
 function handleLinkClick(event) {
   event.preventDefault();